 This one-day small group tour picks you up from the Melbourne Immigration Museum (Market Street) in central Melbourne.
 It is a 14-hour tour that travels in a mini-bus for up to 24 people.
 It travels through several of the towns and villages on the Great Ocean Road and as far as Loch Ard Gorge.
 There is time spent walking upon the gorgeous beaches along the way.
 Finally, the tour visits the 12 Apostles before returning to Melbourne.

-Travellers staying in Melbourne and wanting to have a mid-range and well-priced full-day small group tour to visit the 12 Apostles
+- Travelers staying in Melbourne and wanting to have a mid-range and well-priced full-day small group tour to visit the 12 Apostles

-Travellers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles.
+- Travelers short on time and wanting to experience a little of Australia’s southern coastline including the bucket-list destination of the 12 Apostles.

-Travellers wanting to be guided through this beautiful part of Australia rather than driving themselves.
+- Travelers wanting to be guided through this beautiful part of Australia rather than driving themselves.